 It is possible your vehicle has smaller rust spots and these clean up much nicer.
 Check out this comparison of the driver side sliding door.
 The small bit of surface rust and staining virtually disappear with a good cleaning and paint job.

 So that's that, for at least another few months.
 Our next step may be to visit a wrecker and see about getting a matching driver's side door (as that is the worst spot).
-Anyone had any luck with that?
+Anyone have any luck with that?
 I'm pretty sure it will cost more than $40.

 Any questions?
 Do you have an old vehicle you're nursing along?